ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 Disbursements

 **Image Description:**
-The image is a colorful infographic divided into eight sections, each containing statistics and information related to an annual development report focused on IBRD/IDA trust funds and disbursements from FY2019-2023.
-Here's a description of the layout, key elements, and text:
+The image is a multi-colored infographic with eight distinct sections, each providing specific data points related to IBRD/IDA trust fund activities and contributions from FY2019 to FY2023, with some focus on FY2023.
+It uses a combination of bold percentages, dollar amounts, pie charts, line graphs, and icons to visually communicate the data.
+The layout follows a grid pattern with two main columns and several rows, each box highlighted with a unique background color for differentiation.

+### Detailed Description of Each Section:

-**Top Row:**
+1. **Top Left (Blue)**
-1. **Left (Blue Section):**
-   - Large text: "80%"
-   - Text: "Share of IBRD/IDA trust fund RE disbursements for FCV-affected countries FY2019–23"
+   - Text: "80% Share of IBRD/IDA trust fund RE disbursements for FCV-affected countries FY2019–23"
-   - A grid of 100 small squares with 80 filled in dark blue.
+   - Visual: A grid of blue and white squares, with 80 squares colored blue representing the 80%.

-2. **Right (Dark Blue Section):**
+2. **Middle Left (Green)**
+   - Text: "$2.5 B IBRD/IDA trust fund RE disbursements for climate change mitigation and adaptation FY2019–23"
+   - Pie chart:
+     - Mitigation 56%
+     - Adaptation 44%

+3. **Top Right (Dark Blue)**
    - Title: "FY2023 increase in IBRD/IDA trust fund contributions and disbursements driven by support for Ukraine ($B)"
-   - Line graph showing cash contributions and disbursements from FY22 to FY23.
+   - A line graph showing:
-   - Cash contributions increase from 4.9 to 22.3 billion dollars.
+     - Cash Contributions (orange line): from 4.9 in FY22 to 22.3
-   - Disbursements increase from 5.6 to 20.7 billion dollars.
-   - Legend: orange line for Cash Contributions, green line for Disbursements.

-**Second Row:**
-3. **Left (Green Section):**
-   - A donut chart showing "Mitigation 56%" and "Adaptation 44%"
-   - Text: "$2.5 B IBRD/IDA trust fund RE disbursements for climate change
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p7_img1.jpeg)